tikimonarch/ip/README.md

 Examples:
 * `find book`
 Searches the task list for any task description containing the keyword `book` and prints the task(s) out.

+### Exiting the program : `bye`

+Exits the program and saves the task list to a local storage text file.
+Format: `bye`